Lytro/aws_developer_tools/README.md

 -----------
 Setup EC2 CLI Tools for easier EC2 server management.
 The default recipe sets up both the AMI tools and the API tools.

+API Tools requires java; by default, OpenJDK is installed.
+See the [java cookbook](https://github.com/opscode-cookbooks/java) for information on how to install Oracle's JDK.

 Requirements
 ------------
 Ruby 1.9+